Christhebaker/CotSG/README.md

 # Church of the Sun Goddess (CotSG)

+**The Sun actually exists. you can go outside and look at it.**

-The Church of the Sun Goddess is a practical philosophy disguised as a religion.
-It uses the language of “sun worship” as a fun, symbolic framework for living simply, reducing suffering, and appreciating daily life.
-There’s no supernatural belief — the Sun represents awareness, warmth, energy, and renewal.
+The Church of the Sun Goddess (CotSG) is a practical philosophy disguised as a religion.
+It uses the concept of “sun worship” as a fun framework for . **There’s no supernatural belief** — the Sun represents awareness, warmth, energy, and renewal.

----

-## Core Idea

-The Sun actually exists. you can go outside and look at it.

-The goal is to:
-- Pay attention to life as it is
-- Maintain physical and mental health
-- Practice compassion
-- Find joy in ordinary experiences
-- Improve yourself and your surroundings, deliberately
+CotSG doesn't demand strict dogmatic belief in anything.
+Rather, do these things and you will feel good.

 ---